WasmEdge/WasmEdge/docs/book/en/src/sdk/go/app.md

 # Embed a standalone WASM app

+> *This part has moved to <https://wasmedge.org/docs/embed/go/app>.
+Please use our new docs.*

 The WasmEdge Go SDK can [embed standalone WebAssembly applications](https://github.com/second-state/WasmEdge-go-examples/tree/master/go_ReadFile) — ie a Rust application with a `main()` function compiled into WebAssembly.

 Our [demo Rust application](https://github.com/second-state/WasmEdge-go-examples/tree/master/go_ReadFile/rust_readfile) reads from a file.
 Note that the WebAssembly program's input and output data are now passed by the STDIN and STDOUT.